Killokii/RatObsidianVault/Random Notes.md

 This game will be narrative driven, with world building done through writing and in-universe art.
 Apocosite will also not follow an overarching plot, instead it will focus on "micro stories".
 These being, small character interactions that will reveal more about the world, the people in it and the everyday situations they find themselves in.
 Rather than having objectives one must follow, Apocosite will present itself as a Toybox that encourages free form exploration, allowing players to decide how many micro stories they would like to uncover.
 Apocosite will aim to evoke a feeling of a 3AM Neocity rabbit hole, where players can interact with whatever piques their curiosity.

-This project is very much inspired by the pandemic lockdowns where I, and many, many more, chose the internet as the new go-to place for human interaction. //change
+This project is very much inspired by the pandemic lockdowns as during that time, I and many, many more, chose the internet as the new go-to place for human interaction.
 Apocosite will be a reflection of how online communities became a primary place for me in terms of self-expression, forming connections, and simply hanging out despite feeling like the world was ending.

 As for how the game will be presented: It will emulate an actual browser interface with some gamified elements, and of course, functionality limited to only the forum and personal sites.